My NCBI: Saving and Filtering Searches in PubMed, Managing a Professional Bibliography: Home

 On Campus Access: Electronic resources are accessible on-campus.
 Faculty, students and staff must register personal laptops and mobile devices with UNC Chapel Hill ITS.

-Off Campus Access: Access resources off-campus via the Library website by logging in with your Onyen.
+Off Campus Access: Always use links from Library websites.
+Onyen log-in is required when you select the first resource.
 Most electronic resources are accessible off-campus to students, faculty, and staff, including UNC Hospitals' staff.

 My NCBI is a tool that provides customizable services for working with PubMed and other databases from the National Center for Biotechnology Information (NCBI).
 With My NCBI, you can: